cidverse/cidverse.github.io/docs/cid/index.md

 !!! note "Benefits"

-    - Prebuilt Workflows - We provide fully usable CI workflows, that should be able to build, test and publish all kinds of projects.
+    - Prebuilt Workflows - We provide fully prebuilt CI workflows, that can build, test and publish projects that follow common conventions.
-    - Extensible - CID was designed to be flexible and extensible, allowing users to customize their CI process to fit their specific needs.
+    - Extensible - CID was designed to be flexible and extensible, allowing users to customize the CI process to fit their specific needs.

 ## Getting Started